← Back to Coaching

 What you want to hear: a specific cert (CFL3, CSCS, NASM-CPT) plus a recent CEU course (a seminar, a clinic, a follow-on cert).

-What signals trouble: "I've been doing this for years" without naming a specific cert or recent course.
+What signals trouble: "I've been doing this for years" without naming a specific cert or a recent course.

 Question 2: Describe a typical week of programming for someone with my goal